 Permanent uprights fixed either to solid structures or to a standard concrete pillar (SCP).
 The uprights are fitted by the suppliers of the demountables.
 The SCP is to be constructed by the successful tenderer for the Demountables Civil Works.

 The ground receiving channel for the demountable systems is a channel recessed into a flat piece of ground with a cover fitted to prevent dirt ingress.
 This channel will be supplied by the suppliers of the demountables but will be fitted by the successful tenderer.

+Details on how the civil works are expected to be prepared for the fitting of the demountables for a Supply Only contract (similar to the arrangement Council has with the supplier) are provided in the “LFS Supply Only Manual (C).pdf” attached.